tsukipond8531/li-foodie/README.md

 <p>In this app I tried to achieve parallax and glass morphism design.
 App deployed on <b>firebase</b> check the above link to visit the app.</br>

 First you need to create an account with email and password, then <b>login</b> with that account.
 After login you need to complete your profile by adding the necessary details after that you can access the restaurant.
-However, you can change your address every time before placing orders also you can update your profile information <b>(photo, name, address, phone number)</b> anytime.
+However, you can change your address every time before placing orders also you can update your profile information <b>(photo, name, address, phone number)</b> anytime at <b>PROFILE</b> tab.

+Also, you can check your previous orders and previous reviews under <b>MY ACTIVITY</b> tab.

 In this app I tried to build all the key feature of an e-commerce website.
 However, I will love to improve this app in the future.
 All advices are appreciated.
 </p>